 First, under certain strict assumptions and with large quantities of data, it is possible to predict the structure of causal DAGs from observational data.
 Where \emph{model inference} provides a source of models for traditional MBT techniques \cite{UttingPL12}, the field of \emph{causal discovery} (CD) \cite{malinsky2018causal} provides methods to infer causal structures from data by exploiting asymmetries that distinguish association from causation \cite{glymour2019review}.
 However, due to the need for large amounts of data and their strict assumptions, we have had limited success in applying CD algorithms to model execution data.
 We plan to investigate this route further in future work.

 Second, causal DAGs can be generated via static analysis of source code.
 DAGs derived in this way have already been used for FL \cite{podgurski2020counterfault, lee2021causal}.
-However, this approach relies on source code being openly available and produces a detailed, low-level causal model of the SUT.
-While this level of granularity is ideal for the purpose of FL, the resulting causal model would be less suitable for a typical scientific modeller.
+However, this approach relies on source code being openly available and produces a detailed, low-level model of causality for the SUT.
+While this level of granularity is ideal for the purpose of FL, the resulting causal DAG would be less suitable for a typical scientific modeller.

-In addition to the aforementioned challenges, there is a fundamental barrier to using automatically generated causal models for testing: inferred models represent the implemented system rather than the true specification.
+In addition to the aforementioned challenges, there is a fundamental barrier to using automatically generated models of causality for testing: inferred models represent the implemented system rather than the true specification.
 In other words, even if we could perfectly recover the DAG of the implementation, this would contain any bugs the implementation may have.
 We would, in effect, be testing the system against itself, so it would trivially look correct.
 Hence, the correctness of any inferred DAGs must be verified by a domain expert.